Luboš Andršt

 Luboš Andršt (26 July 1948 – 20 December 2021) was a Czech jazz fusion, rock, and blues guitarist, composer, producer, and guitar teacher.
 Known primarily for his electric rock-influenced guitar playing, he frequently played acoustic guitar on jazz fusion recordings in the 1970s.
 Since the late 1990s, he was best known as a key figure in the Czech blues and blues rock scene with his Luboš Andršt Blues Band, and shared the stage with a number of American blues musicians, including B.B.
 King.

 His father was Czech ice hockey player and executive Zdeněk Andršt.
-His cousin Petr Janda is also a guitarist, from the Czech beat band Olympic.
+His cousin Petr Janda is the longtime frontman of the beat band Olympic.

 Life and career

 Jazz Q, Energit: 1960s–70s

 Andršt began playing the guitar at the age of 14, being self-taught.
 He founded his first band, the Roosters, in 1966, and followed this by stints in various groups, including George & Beatovens and the early Framus Five rendition in 1970, with whom he recorded the album Město ER in 1972.
 In the early 1970s, he was a member of Martin Kratochvíl's Jazz Q and recorded the 1973 album Pozorovatelna with them.
 Also in 1973, he co-founded a new jazz fusion band, Energit, with two former members of Flamengo, Ivan Khunt and Jaroslav Erno Šedivý, and Vladimír Padrůněk from Jazz Q. In 1977, Andršt played on the album V Holomóci městě by Emil Viklický, another member of Energit.

 Andršt returned to Jazz Q in 1977, and recorded the album Zvěsti with the band.
 The Energit album Piknik followed a year later.